-This is a key audit matter since it is important that controls over access security, system change control and data centre and network operations, are designed and operate effectively to ensure complete and accurate financial records / information.
+This is a key audit matter since it is important that controls over access security, system change control and data centre and network operations, are properly designed and operate effectively to ensure complete and accurate financial records / information.

-Based on our risk assessment, we have tested the design and operating effectiveness of General Information Technology Controls relevant to financial reporting.
+Based on our risk assessment, we evaluated the design of General Information Technology Controls relevant to financial reporting and tested the operating effectiveness of those controls.
 Our audit procedures included the assessment of access rights over applications, operating systems and databases, the process followed over changes made to information systems, as well as data centre and network operations.
 Where deemed necessary, we carried out our procedures with the support of our internal information technology systems specialists.